 Even if you do not have a preexisting relationship with the person, you may be facing stalking charges.
 After two convictions within five years, a third allegation may be considered a felony.
 If convicted, sentences may vary greatly depending on the circumstances.

 At the Law Offices of Patrick N. Anderson and Associates we have the experience and expertise to fight on your behalf.
-With over 28 years of experience, we know the law and know what we need to do to fight for your freedoms.
+With 34 years of experience, we know the law and know what we need to do to fight for your freedoms.
 Contact us today for your free case evaluation.